akrutitiwari24/akrutitiwari24/README.md

 ### Fun Fact

-I enjoy building projects that sit at the intersection of AI, research, and real-world impact!!
+I have an undying love for pani-puri and I love sudoku's!!!